-Where to Stay in Tampa: Best Areas & Hotels
+Where to Stay in Tampa: Best Areas & Hotels, 2019

 Although the Tampa Bay metro area sprawls for miles, most of the tourist attractions are concentrated in a few central neighborhoods.
-Tampa is western Florida's economic hub, and the downtown area is filled with high-rise office blocks, as well as arts and science museums, restaurants, entertainment venues, and hotels.
-Bordered by I-275 in the north, Meridian Ave in the east, Garrison Channel to the south, and Hillsborough River to the west, Franklin Street is downtown Tampa's pedestrian-only walking area, and where you'll find the Tampa Riverwalk and Glazer Children's Museum.
+Tampa is western Florida's economic hub, and the downtown area is filled with high-rise office blocks, as well as arts and science museums, restaurants, entertainment venues, and some of the best hotels, which cater to couples and families alike.
+Bordered by I-275 in the north, Meridian Ave in the east, Garrison Channel to the south, and Hillsborough River to the west, Franklin Street is downtown Tampa's pedestrian-only walking area, and it's where you'll find the Tampa Riverwalk and Glazer Children's Museum.

 Where to Stay for Luxury